Why spend thousands on fancy instruments if you don’t have to? You can make incredible music without spending a penny.

 This is a high-quality acoustic guitar sound.

-The tone is a little thing, which makes it perfect for busy mixes.
+The tone is a little tinny, which makes it perfect for busy mixes.
 I find it works especially well for pop or pop-adjacent tracks.

 But if the acoustic is supposed to be a really focal part of your mix, it may not be the best fit.